Alice Garland: Executive Director, North Carolina Education Lottery

 with a major in urban studies and a minor in economics and a master’s degree in city and regional planning from the University of North Carolina at Chapel Hill.

-She has been a member of the Raleigh Kiwanis Club for 24 years and served six years on the board of director of the Public School Forum.
+She has been a member of the Raleigh Kiwanis Club for 25 years and is a past president.
+She served six years on the board of director of the Public School Forum.
 She is married and has

 three adult children.